sagar16812/sagar16812/README.md

 My goal is to push the boundaries of what's possible in agriculture and robotics through cutting-edge autonomous technologies.

 ## 🔭 I’m currently working on
-- Exploring new ways to integrate machine learning and computer vision into precision agriculture to enhance productivity and sustainability.
+- Exploring new ways to integrate machine learning and computer vision on resource-constrained devices to enhance productivity and sustainability.
 - Projects related to robot perception and localization.
+- I also write articles on [Medium](https://medium.com/@sagarcadet), where I share my insights on robotics and computer vision.

 ## 🌱 I’m currently learning
 - Advanced deep learning techniques for object detection and segmentation.